prem-kiara/dhanamfinance.io/README.txt

 ---

 ## Overview
-This is the official website for **Dhanam Finance**, an RBI-registered NBFC focused on providing accessible, responsible credit.
+This is the official website for **Dhanam Investment & Finance Pvt.
+Ltd.**, an RBI-registered NBFC focused on providing accessible, responsible credit.
 We serve small businesses, micro-entrepreneurs, and individuals often overlooked by traditional lenders across **Tamil Nadu, Kerala, and Odisha**.

 The website is based on the **Finance** template from [Colorlib](https://colorlib.com/wp/template/finance/), with images from **Sora** and certain content/design refinements assisted by ChatGPT.